 Inputs are unobservable inputs for the asset or liability reflecting significant modifications to observable related market data or Company's assumptions about pricing by market participants.

 The following table provides the fair value measurement hierarchy of the Company's assets and liabilities:

 Financial assets and liabilities measured at fair value

-Mai Rs. ·ch 31, 2020 in lakhs
+Rs. in lakhs March 31, 2021

-Level 1 Level 2 Level 3 Total
+Level 1

 Financial assets

-Financial investments as FVTPL - ~ - -
+Financial investments as FVTPL -